derek-knox/Coding-For-Designers/Coding and Concept/Sync and Async.md

 *^ The Event Loop Machine ^*

 Let's look at code examples of both work types to see this in action.
-We haven't specifically covered JavaScript code yet, but I am confident you'll get the gist because it is mostly just English.
+We haven't specifically covered JavaScript code yet, but I am confident you'll get the gist.
 Take note that the words following the `//` are plain English, not code.
 These plain English *comments* are useful for us humans when we read and share our code for others to read.
 Comments are for humans not computers.
 The engine ignores them.

 Sync work:
 ```